 Skip to main content

 Fire has always been part of California’s forests.
-For thousands of years, naturally occurring fires helped clear out excess vegetation and kept forests in balance.
+For thousands of years, fires ignited by lightning and indigenous people helped clear out excess vegetation and kept forests in balance.

 Today, many forests have gone too long without fire.
 Dry brush and small trees have built up, creating conditions where wildfires can burn hotter, spread faster, and threaten nearby communities.